 You don’t need to go crazy with the extra ingredients.
-Our recipe is simple, delicious, and designed to compliment the cannabis flavors with a refreshing, organic taste.
-Feel free add your favorite fruits and vegetables to achieve your preferred juice blend.
+Our recipe is simple, delicious, and designed to complement the cannabis flavors with a refreshing, organic taste.
+Feel free to add your favorite fruits and vegetables to achieve your preferred juice blend.

 30 grams of raw, fresh cannabis leaves (or 10-15 grams of raw, fresh cannabis buds)